manticoresoftware/docker/README.md

 ### Restore full dump

-To restore your full backup, you need to mount your backup to the `/docker-entrypoint-initdb.d` folder.
+To restore your full backup on startup, you need to mount your backup to the `/docker-entrypoint-initdb.d` folder.
 Please note that you should mount the content of your backup, not the backup folder itself (e.g., `backup-202307..`).

 The restore process temporarily prevents the regular `searchd` start.